Asian Americans in arts and entertainment: Indie music

 There are also many Asian American artists gaining success in the indie music scene.
 This includes Japanese-American indie rock singer-songwriter Mitski, Korean-American Michelle Zauner who is the musician behind Japanese Breakfast, Chinese-American singer-songwriter and YouTuber mxmtoon, Vietnamese-American singer, songwriter, and producer Casey Luong who releases lo-fi music under the stage name keshi, and half-Japanese R&B artist UMI.

 Classical

-In classical music, cellist Yo-Yo Ma and conductor Zubin Mehta are examples of significant Asian American figures.
+In classical music, cellist Yo-Yo Ma, conductor Zubin Mehta, and violinist Anne Akiko Meyers are among the many examples of significant Asian American figures.
 The classical violinists Sarah Chang and Midori Gotō have each been awarded the prestigious Avery Fisher Prize, as has Ma.
 The composer Bright Chang has received extensive recognition for his work, including being invited to be composer-in-residence at the New York City Ballet.
 Hunan, China-born New York City resident Tan Dun is a contemporary classical composer, well known for his Grammy and Oscar-award-winning scores for the movies Crouching Tiger, Hidden Dragon and Hero.